 Here are Children's Dental Clinic of Las Cruces, we offer 3 types of sdeation, used only when necessry.

-Nitrous oxide, more commonly known as laughing gas, is often used as a conscious sedative during a dental visit.
+Inhaled Sedation, more commonly known as laughing gas, is often used as a conscious sedative during a dental visit.
 The gas is administered with a mixture of oxygen and has a calming effect that helps phobic or anxious patients relax during their dental treatment.
 Because it is a mild sedative, patients are still conscious and can talk to their dentist during their visit.
-After treatment, the nitrous is turned off and oxygen is administered for five to 10 minutes to help flush any remaining gas.
+After treatment, the gas is turned off and oxygen is administered for five to 10 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
-Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.
+This sedation option rarely has side effects, although some patients may experience minor nausea and constipation.
 Your doctor will provide you with pre- and post-sedation instructions.

-Children who are more anxious may need a stronger medicine than nitrous oxide.
+Children who are more anxious may need a stronger medicine.
 Several of these medicines are given by mouth (orally).
 When choosing a medicine, the dentist will consider your child's:

 - Anxiety level